wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

    With more lines after the ***covariance*** line.
 There will be other differences as well.
    The information you want to capture is the ***w*** and ***z***  values under ***orientation***.
    This is the current position of the robot.

    If this is the beginning of the calibration, you should place the ***w*** and ***z*** values into the spreadsheet on line 2.
    As mentioned above, you should always note the current distance between the wheels in column ***A***.
    You will next rotate the robot in place and, ideally, only the ***w*** and ***z*** values will change noticeably.

+   If you are using a compass to track rotation, you can use the ***G*** column to note the compass heading.

 1. Rotate the robot in place 360 degrees.
 The way I do this is to use the ***teleop_keyboard_twist** package, like so:

    ```code
    ros2 run teleop_twist_keyboard teleop_twist_keyboard